grawk/nemo-page/documentation/models/element.md

 `@returns {Promise}` - Resolves to true if the element is displayed and false otherwise.

 ### waitForPresent(baseElement)
-Waits for the element to become present on the page. **NOTE** waitForPresent does *not* use the `_base` when checking for presence.
-This will be fixed later, but it is done this way now to avoid unexpected errors.
-If you want it to use the `_base`, pass in the result of `_getBase()` to the call.
+Waits for the element to become present on the page. **NOTE** `waitForNotPresent` still expects the base element (if there is one) to be present.

 `@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

 `@returns {Promise}` Resolves sucessfully if the element becomes present within the wait timeout and unsuccessfully if it does not.

 ### waitForNotPresent(baseElement)
-Waits for the element to become no longer present on the page. **NOTE** waitForNotPresent does *not* use the `_base` when checking for presence.
-This will be fixed later, but it is done this way now to avoid unexpected errors.
-If you want it to use the `_base`, pass in the result of `_getBase()` to the call.
+Waits for the element to become no longer present on the page. **NOTE** `waitForNotPresent` still expects the base element (if there is one) to be present.

 `@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

 `@returns {Promise}` Resolves sucessfully if the element becomes not present within the wait timeout and unsuccessfully if it does not.

 ### waitForDisplayed(baseElement)
-Waits for the element to become displayed on the page. **NOTE** waitForDisplayed calls waitForPresent first.
-While waitForDisplayed uses the `_base` properly, it is possible to encounter issues if the element exists on the page, but not in the `_base` chain.
-This will be fixed when waitForPresent becomes fixed.
+Waits for the element to become displayed on the page. **NOTE** `waitForDisplayed` calls `waitForPresent` first.
+Make sure the requirements for `waitForPresent` are met.

 `@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

 `@returns {Promise}` Resolves sucessfully if the element becomes displayed within the wait timeout and unsuccessfully if it does not.

 ### waitForNotDisplayed(baseElement)
 Waits for the element to become no longer displayed on the page.
 It still, however, expects the element to be present.
-If you expect the element to no longer be present, use `waitForNotPresent` instead. **NOTE** waitForNotDisplayed calls waitForPresent first.
-While waitForNotDisplayed uses the `_base` properly, it is possible to encounter issues if the element exists on the page, but not in the `_base` chain.
-This will be fixed when waitForPresent becomes fixed.
+If you expect the element to no longer be present, use `waitForNotPresent` instead. **NOTE** `waitForNotDisplayed` calls `waitForPresent` first.
+Make sure the requirements for `waitForPresent` are met.

 `@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

 `@returns {Promise}` Resolves sucessfully if the element becomes not displayed within the wait timeout and unsuccessfully if it does not.

 ### waitForTextExists(baseElement)
-Waits for the element on the page to contain text. **NOTE** waitForTextExists calls waitForPresent first.
-While waitForTextExists uses the `_base` properly, it is possible to encounter issues if the element exists on the page, but not in the `_base` chain.
-This will be fixed when waitForPresent becomes fixed.
+Waits for the element on the page to contain text. **NOTE** `waitForTextExists` calls `waitForPresent` first.
+Make sure the requirements for `waitForPresent` are met.

 `@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

 `@returns {Promise}` Resolves sucessfully if the element contains some text within the wait timeout and unsuccessfully if it does not.

 ### waitForTextEqual(text, baseElement)
-Waits for the element on the page to contain the specified text. **NOTE** waitForTextEqual calls waitForPresent first.
-While waitForTextEqual uses the `_base` properly, it is possible to encounter issues if the element exists on the page, but not in the `_base` chain.
-This will be fixed when waitForPresent becomes fixed.
+Waits for the element on the page to contain the specified text. **NOTE** `waitForTextEqual` calls `waitForPresent` first.
+Make sure the requirements for `waitForPresent` are met.

 `@argument text {String}` - The text to check for.